stevenabrego/Projects/README.md

 # EE 315: Analog-Digital Interface Circuits
 Designed and simulated a 10-bit SAR ADC in Cadence Virtuoso.
-The ADC has a maximum switching frequency of 98.1 MHz and dissipated 617.6 µW with a peak SNDR of 55.9 dB.
+The ADC has a maximum switching frequency of 98.1 MHz and dissipates 617.6 µW with a peak SNDR of 55.9 dB.
 This ADC was designed using 90 nm technology.\
 https://github.com/stevenabrego/Projects/blob/main/EE_315_Final_Project.pdf